Updated Oct 17, 2022

-The "Recommendations" list is a popular engagement feature used in apps of different types, from music streaming to news outlets.
-Recommendations increase user satisfaction, make sessions longer, and boost retention rate.
-Even though the pattern looks quite similar in all contexts and the purpose is clear ("Give me more of this"), a one-size-fits-all algorithm may lead to different outcomes.
+The "Recommendations" list is a popular engagement feature used in various types of apps, from music streaming to news outlets.
+Recommendations enhance user satisfaction, prolong sessions, and increase retention rates.
+Although the pattern appears similar across all contexts and the purpose is clear ("Give me more of this"), a one-size-fits-all algorithm can lead to different outcomes.

 Let's go by example.

-Now imagine a news aggregator using the same algorithm.
-You are reading articles with similar ideas.
-Reading similar ideas reinforces your opinion since there's only little deviation from the original one.
-This creates resistance to other opinions and forms a bubble.
-What perhaps could be a better job is to "find other units on a similar topic".
-This would help form a better reader's opinion on the topic and will create better resistance to manipulation.
+Now think about a news aggregator employing the same algorithm.
+Users are presented with articles that share similar ideas.
+Reading articles with similar ideas reinforces existing opinions, leading to a resistance to alternative viewpoints.
+It forms a "bubble."
+What perhaps could be better is to "find other units on a similar topic."
+This would help users develop a more nuanced understanding of the topic and foster resistance to manipulation.

 But hey, things that make us angry keep us more engaged.